 The cloud has made it very easy for people all around the world to share information like no other time in history.
 Simply dropping a file on the cloud and letting people pick it up as needed is a massive jump from the times of the Pony Express.
 There are rules that need to be understood if you hope to share files properly with others.
 These rules can help you to upload the files correctly, to make them accessible by those you want to have access, to protect your files and to lock your files from editing if needed.
 This will allow you to share information through the cloud like a pro.

-Before you continue reading this post, I would like to recommend some of our other articles about this topic, such as Freelancer Burnout Effect: 8 Great Tips to Overcome It, 4 Growth Markets You Should Look Into When Starting a Business Online, ECOMMERCE WEBSITE VS BRICK AND MORTAR NO CONTEST.Dont forget to subscribe to our RSS-feed, become our fan on Facebook or follow us on Twitter.
+Before you continue reading this post, I would like to recommend some of our other articles about this topic, such as Freelancer Burnout Effect: 8 Great Tips to Overcome It, 4 Growth Markets You Should Look Into When Starting a Business Online or ECOMMERCE WEBSITE VS BRICK AND MORTAR NO CONTEST.Dont forget to subscribe to our RSS-feed, become our fan on Facebook or follow us on Twitter.

 Upload Files Correctly

 The first part of file sharing through the cloud is uploading files in the first place.
 In most cases, this is as simple as moving the file from one location to another.
 Of course, there may be a size consideration.
 If the program you are using restricts the size of the files you can upload, you will not be able to get the kind of results you are looking for if you need to upload massive files.
 Beware as many of the file sharing companies online requires you to pay in order to have large amounts of memory.

 Make Files Accessible